- This event has passed.

 I’m a scientist, not a writer! invites scientists and all academics, writing specialists and the interested public to an informed discussion about the impact of writing style on the broader success of research articles.

 The Workshop will take place online, 2nd December 2020.
+You can find the program including the abstracts here.

 If you want to participate, write an email to Aurora Natella (firstname.lastname@example.org); we’ll then send you the program and the link for participating in the discussion.